 Loose mounting slots

-Depending on the kit:
+Depending on your kit:

-Install flange repair ring or spacer
+Install repair ring or spacer

-Position new bolts
+Position new mounting bolts

-Place wax ring or wax-free seal
+Install wax ring or wax‑free seal

 Tighten bolts evenly